Jay-Thesia/LinkedIn_Automatic_Connection_Request_Accept/README.md

 # LinkedIn_Automatic_Connection_Request_Accept

-In this project  I had wrote one script by which using,​
+In this project, I have written👨‍💻 one script📜 by which using,​

-Anyone can run that script and their all Linked in connection requests are accept.​
+Anyone can run this script📜 and all of their Linkedin connection🤝 requests are automatically accepted✅.​